KainCortrecht/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
 They represent and wait for an event to occur.
 4. Why would we convert a NodeList into an Array?
+To be able to use certain array methods.
 5. What is a component?
 Allow you create reuseable elements.